 1. Mix the Batter: Peel potatoes and let them sit in water until ready to use as they oxidize (turn brown) quickly).
 Grate the potatoes using the larger size holes.
 Grate the onion and add to potatoes.
 This can be done is a food processor or by hand.
 If you use a food processor, use the large grating blade not the regular chopping blade.
 Add flour, salt, pepper and egg replacer if using and mix well.
 If you omit the egg replacer, you may want to add a little more flour as a binder.
 We never bother with the egg replacer but some people like it.
 Adjust flour so mixture is batter-like, not too runny or stiff.

 2. Fry the Latkes: In a large frying pan, heat about 1/4″ peanut oil until very hot.
 Test with a dollop of batter to be sure the mixture sizzles as hot oil is the key to a crispy texture without too much fat clinging to the pancakes.
 Drop by the spoonful so pancakes are about 2 inches in diameter.
 When the edges start to brown slightly, turn and fry a few minutes more until light brown.

 3. Drain the Latkes: When the latkes are done, drain on brown paper (we use grocery bags several layers thick).
 If you plan to re-heat, be sure the latkes are only light brown as they will brown further in the reheating.

 4. Reheat the Latkes (Optional): If you want to reheat, you can store the latkes in a single layer on a paper towel covered baking sheet when they are cool.
 To reheat, remove the paper towels, spread the latkes out and place in a hot oven, 375-400 degrees for 5 minutes.
 Watch carefully so they do not over brown.

-5. Serve and Enjoy: Serve with a dollop of applesauce, cranberry sauce, non-dairy sour cream or simply as is.
+5. Serve and Enjoy: Serve with a dollop of applesauce, cranberry sauce, non-dairy sour cream or simply enjoy just the way they are.